DennisHeimbigner/netcdf-c/docs/quickstart_env.md

 These pairs are compiled into a single internal database that can be queried by other parts of the netcdf-c library.

+Currently the .rc file used by the netcdf library is called ".ncrc".
+For historical reasons, two other files can be used, but are deprecated.
+These files are ".dodsrc" and ".daprc".

 ### Locating The _.rc_ Files

 For historical reasons, multiple .rc files are allowed.